My Rajasthan Rhapsody.

 This wasn’t just a trip—it was a masterclass in opulence, culture, and wild beauty.
 From palace suites to leopard tracks, every moment in Rajasthan felt like a scene in a movie I never wanted to end.
 The food, the fabrics, the fortresses—each one a love letter to India’s soul.

 I went seeking luxury, but I found something far richer: a deeper connection to history, humanity, and myself.
 India isn’t for the faint of heart—it’s for the full of heart.
 For the color-drunk, curry-loving, fort-climbing, chaos-embracing traveler who finds joy in honking rickshaws and surprise monkeys.
-(And if you don’t like that type of thing, avoid Delhi!)
+(And if that’s not your vibe, maybe skip Delhi!)

 —Lana